 Transdisciplinary Research in Ecology and Society

-A dual-title program with tracks to focus in anthropology, energy and mineral engineering, education policy and leadership, and more.
+A dual-title program with tracks to focus on anthropology, energy and mineral engineering, education policy and leadership, and more.

-This course explores the role of science and technology in sustainable development and public policy, covering the science-policy interface, theoretical frameworks, and collaborative solutions to sustainability challenges.
+This course examines the role of science and technology in sustainable development and public policy, focusing on the science-policy interface, theoretical frameworks, and collaborative solutions to sustainability challenges.

 COMM405: Political Economy of Communications

-This course critically examines the U.S. mass media’s structure and practices within the global political economy, exploring how media ownership, commercialism (which has environmental impact), and digital media affect democracy and democratic communication.
+This course critically examines the structure and practices of the U.S. mass media within the global political economy, exploring how media ownership, commercialism, and digital media impact democracy and democratic communication.

 EMSC302: Orientation to Energy and Sustainability Policy